 Nottinghamshire administering medication Do not prepare medication for administration until you have identified the resident's willingness or ability to take the medication.
 Do not prepare 'when required' medication for administration to the resident in advance of assessing their needs.
 Ensure the correct inhaler technique is used, it may be necessary for a spacer device to be used, liaise with the prescriber.
 There should be a process in place for communicating to the community pharmacy which items are to remain on the MAR chart for the next cycle.
-Method for carrying forward medication from one cycle to the next If the entry is to be handwritten/manually input onto eMAR system, the name, strength, formulation and dose of the medication must be copied onto the new MAR chart, refer to the photocopy of the original prescription (where available), the labelled product and previous MAR chart.
+Method for carrying forward medication from one cycle to the next If the entry is to be handwritten/manually input onto eMAR system, the name, strength, formulation and dose of the medication must be copied onto the new MAR chart, refer to the photocopy of the origin prescription (where available), the labelled product and previous MAR chart.
 If there is a difference in the directions check the resident's notes to verify the change.
 If it is still unclear, check with the prescriber before a dose is administered.
-The entry should be signed and checked by a suitably trained witness who should also sign the entry or input ID code.
-The quantity of medication carried over must be written onto the new MAR chart to enable audit to take place (for liquids an estimate is acceptable).
-Review service policies and procedures to ensure that they don't contribute to medicines waste.
+The entry should be Review service policies and procedures to ensure that they don't contribute to medicines waste.
 Audit the waste records, these may provide useful information on how efficiently medicines are being managed in the service.
 Other processes and procedures Reflect on how service user instances of refusal or non-adherence are dealt with.
 Learning to deal with refusals such as returning after a short interval (without affecting the service user's right to refuse medicine) or identifying alternative formulations which are acceptable to the service user can help to reduce waste.
 When a service user dies, the community pharmacy or dispensing practice should be informed in a timely manner to prevent medicines for the next cycle being dispensed.
 Expiry dates Most medicines can be used until their expiry date.
 Some have a shortened expiry once opened, check the medicine label or label on the container for further details.
 Liaise with the community pharmacy or dispensing practice and agree the minimum expiry date that medicines supplied in amber bottles will have.